 Common Types of Kafka Producer Errors

 - Network-related errors: Network connectivity issues can disrupt the communication between your C# Kafka producer and the Kafka brokers.
 These errors can include connection timeouts, network partitions, or broker unavailability.
-Such errors can lead to message delivery failures or delays.
+These errors can lead to message delivery failures or delays.

 Impact of Kafka Producer Errors